Clayton Brook: Amenities

 It hosts several primary schools, including Clayton Brook Primary School, Westwood Primary School and St Bede's Primary School.
-Although Westwood Primary School and St Bede's actually fall under Clayton-le-Woods.

 There are three churches in the parish of Clayton Brook, one being Clayton Brook Community Church across from the village centre.
-The other being St Bede's and St John the Evangelist in Whittle-le-Woods, The village centre is only 10 minutes walk from the large Asda supermarket in Clayton Green.
+The other being St Bede's and St John the Evangelist in Whittle-le-Woods.

+The village centre is only 10 minutes walk from the large Asda supermarket in Clayton Green.
 The local wildlife preserve is Cuerden Valley Park (the grounds of Cuerden Hall) - and there are several public footpaths within the vicinity taking walkers to a variety of green destinations.

-It also hosts the 1st Clayton Brook Scouts, Cubs, Beavers all in the Clayton Brook Village Hall.